Journeys & Experiences

 And then, I was back there again in August 2019, to see a completely different picture!
 The lake looked pale blue, reflecting the cloudy monsoon sky.
 Green grass grew around the lakeside, with purple & yellow wildflowers, blooming here & there.
 Considered to be the ‘high season’ when people visit Spiti Valley, I witnessed a crowd that was bigger than what I had ever imagined!

-By the time I reached the car, I was almost drenched & shivering, yet there was a contentment that filled the heart.
-I don’t know about the Gods & the fairies (neither do I believe in the myths & mysticism), but I do believe that nature can conspire to make things wonderful…and leaves a mark on your memories, to last forever!
+By the time I reached the car, I was almost drenched & shivering, yet there was a contentment that filled my heart.
+I don’t know about the Gods & the fairies (neither do I believe in the myths & mysticism), but I do believe that nature can conspire to make things wonderful…and leave a mark on your memories, to last forever!

 ________________